-^{} Required exiting sight distance for a standard passenger vehicle to safely enter onto a 2-lane roadway from a complete stop, allowing approaching vehicles to adjust speed to avoid a collision.
+Required exiting sight distance for a standard passenger vehicle to safely enter onto a 2-lane roadway from a complete stop, allowing approaching vehicles to adjust speed to avoid a collision.

-^{} Approximately equivalent to 1.5 times the average stopping distance on wet pavement, 3 percent downgrade, as documented by AASHTO, 1990.
+Approximately equivalent to 1.5 times the average stopping distance on wet pavement, 3 percent downgrade, as documented by AASHTO, 1990.

-^{} Ten times the design speed.

-C. Vertical Alignment.
+- Ten times the design speed. - C. Vertical Alignment.
 Access shall be flat enough to prevent the dragging of any vehicle undercarriage.
 Accesses shall slope upward or downward from the gutter line on a straight slope of 3 percent or less for at least 75 feet.
 Following this landing area, the steepest grade on the access shall not exceed 8 percent.

-D. Design Standards.
+- D. Design Standards.
 New access design shall be based on the estimated volume using the access classification defined below.
-Traffic volume estimates should be as defined in the Trip Generation Manual, latest edition, published by the Institute of Transportation Engineers.

-Low Volume Access:

-Medium Volume Access:

-So or more vehicle trips per day.
+Traffic volume estimates should be as defined in the Trip Generation Manual, latest edition, published by the Institute of Transportation Engineers. - 1.
+Low Volume Access: Less than 50 vehicle trips per day. - 2.
+Medium Volume Access: 50 or more vehicle trips per day.